bwhitman/onsen/docs/index.md

  * Unplug the power and USB cables if you're moving it.
  * Don't touch any metal bits while the device is on.
 The buttons on the screen are safe to touch but don't move or touch any of the wires.
  * Carefully watch during your first egg to make sure it's all working -- you want the rice cooker to reach its target temperature and not go too far over.
- * You want to make sure the temperature sensor is in the water at all times.
+ * While using it, you want to make sure the temperature sensor is in the water at all times.
+If the temperature sensor falls out, the rice cooker will keep cooking until it boils the water, making for a bad egg!
+(It will shut itself off eventually if this happens, don't worry.)
+In normal use the temperature will be too hot to touch but not boiling.

-### Place the PCBs in the protoboard.
+### Step 1: Place the PCBs in the protoboard

-The white thing with all the holes is the "protoboard."
-It lets you make circuits without any soldering.
+The protoboard It lets you make circuits without any soldering.
 Protoboards are especially handy because each row of 5 pins (two columns, one on each side) are all connected to each other.
 For example, pin # A1 is connected to B1, C1, D1, E1.
 And pin # F1 is connected to G1, H1, I1, J1.
 But F1 and A1 are not connected.
 And A1 and A2 are not connected.

 ![proto](pics/proto.png){:class="img-responsive" width="800px"}

 Throughout the instructions I will give you explicit instructions on where to place things by naming the pin number, for example, A1 is the pin on the protoboard that is in column A and row 1 as labeled on the board.
 This makes it real easy to put everything together.
 But!
 After you successfully get it working, you will realize you can place the parts almost anywhere, to make it look nicer or use different wires, etc. Feel free to change the positions of everything!

-There are three PCBs for Onsen Tamago Pro (OTP.)
-They are:

- * **MCU**, the microcontroller, labeled "Pro Micro."
-It is the brains of the operation: it tells the display what to say, monitors the temperature and controls the rice cooker.
- * **CLOCK**, the thing with the little battery in it.
-It says RTC on it.
-It maintains the time, even when OTP is off.
- * **DISPLAY**, the thing with the screen and buttons.

-There's also three other parts:

- * **COOKER**, the rice cooker.
- * **TAIL**, the "PowerSwitch Tail," which handles all the dangerous voltages so you never have to.
-It turns the rice cooker on and off.
- * **TEMP**, the temperature sensor.
-That's the long cable with the metal end and the three wires at the other end.
-It goes in the water.

-Each PCB has already been assembled and all you need to do is wire them up together!
+Each of the three PCBs (**MCU**, **DISPLAY** and **CLOCK**) has already been assembled and all you need to do is wire them up together!
 Let's start with **MCU**.

 Put the **MCU** on the board so that the USB jack is facing down, towards row 30.
 You want the right column of pins on **MCU** all up and down column G, and the left column along column C. Press until it's completely flush with the board.
 For example, the RAW pin on **MCU** should be seated in pin C30, and Pin 9 of **MCU** should be seated in pin G19.